imazen/resizer-web/content/licenses/pro.md

 Suggestions:

- * It is suggested, but not required, that redistributed changes be submitted to the the owner of the Software for code review.
+ * It is suggested, but not required, that redistributed changes be submitted to the owner of the Software for code review.
 Without code review, the owner of the Software cannot support modified versions of the Software.

  * It is suggested, but not required, that a description of the changes made to the Software be included when the Software is redistributed.